Guacamelee! 2: Downloadable Content

+Eliot Osage of Bonus Stage commented on the difficulty of the challenges calling them "punishing" and also stating "The Proving Grounds will ask you to use every bit of skill, cunning and patience that you’ve developed throughout your play of Guacamelee 2 [sic] in order to complete them" and ultimately said that it is "a truly challenging bonus world with tantalizing rewards".
+As with Three Enemigos Pack the DLC includes new trophies/achievements.

+All previously released DLC was later included in Guacamelee 2!
+Complete Edition.

 Development

 The game was developed by DrinkBox Studios.
 Unlike its predecessor, the game was not released for the PlayStation Vita as DrinkBox opted to use the PlayStation 4 as the base platform to utilize its new rendering engine.
 The team prototyped different moves for Juan.
 However, they decided to retain all the moves from the original as they felt that they were more intuitive than the new ones created.
 With Guacamelee!
 2, the studio was able to revisit ideas that were scrapped during the development of the first game, and expand on the existing mechanics and systems.

 The game was announced at Paris Games Week by Sony Interactive Entertainment in October 2017.
 It was released for PlayStation 4 and Windows on August 21, 2018.
 DrinkBox released the Nintendo Switch version on December 10, 2018.

 Reception

-The game received generally favourable reviews according to review aggregator Metacritic.
+The game received generally favourable reviews according to review aggregator website Metacritic.

 It was nominated for "Control Design, 2D or Limited 3D" and "Game, Franchise Action" at the National Academy of Video Game Trade Reviewers Awards.